-The objections to my going were very obvious; I had got a family, and apparently had no business either at London or abroad.
-I was known by most of the party to be charged with the was able to retire to his son's house at Auchiries, where he lived under the name of "Mr. Brown."
+The objections to my going were very obvious; I had got a family, and apparently had no escaped to Aberdeenshire, lived in concealment till 1750 when the search for him relaxed, and he was able to retire to his son's house at Auchiries, where he lived under the name of "Mr. Brown."
 Died 12 Dec.
 1762.